IADsContainer

 Create()

-Creates a directory object of the specified schema class and a given name in the container.
+Creates a directory object of the specified class.
 The object is not made persistent until IADs::SetInfo is called on the new object.

 object Create(string className, string relativeName)